Mechanical Abuse Test Equipment

 Can one mechanical abuse tester cover every abuse method?

-No. Different standards call for different motions, specimen handling, drop heights, or repeated abuse patterns, so the correct system depends on the exact method.
+No. Different standards call for different motions, specimen handling, drop heights, or repeated abuse patterns, so the required equipment depends on the exact method.